More about: 10 secret spots of New York

 When does the curtain open?

-The area set up to watch the movie opens at 5PM for attendees to take their seats but the movie starts between 8PM and 9PM.
-From experience I recommend you go early to get a good spot on the lawn and a popcorn cone, which is free at the entrance if you arrive early.
+The area set up to watch the movie opens at 17:00 hours so that attendees can take their seats, but the movie starts between 20:00 and 21:00 hours.
+From experience I recommend that you go early to get a good spot on the lawn and a popcorn cone, which is free at the entrance if you arrive early.

 Isabel's Traveller Tip

-Did you know that at this festival the public chooses the film of the night?
-To participate, follow the Twitter account @vultur, which proposes several options and the one with the most votes will be broadcasted.
+Did you know that in this festival the public chooses the film of the night?
+To participate, follow the @vultur Twitter account, which proposes several options and the one with the most votes will be broadcast.

 One of the most original things to do in New York and a unique experience to have during your stay is to take a helicopter ride to see the city from a bird's eye view.